Sam-Osian/PFD-toolkit/docs/getting_started/discover_themes.md

     `Extractor` will warn you if the word count of your summaries is too high.
 In these cases, you might want to set your `trim_intensity` to `high` or `very high` (though please note that the more we trim, the more detail we lose).

-`IdentifiedThemes` is a Pydantic model whose boolean fields represent the themes the LLM found.
-You can print it to inspect the descriptions of each theme.
+`IdentifiedThemes` is a Pydantic model containing our list of themes.

-`IdentifiedThemes` is not printable in itself, but it is replicated as a JSON in `self.identified_themes` which we can print:
+It is not printable in itself, but it is internally replicated as a JSON which we can print:

 ```python
 print(extractor.identified_themes)